gokyo renjo la pass trek

 • Gaze over emerald-like Gokyo Lake with the surrounding mountain views reflected underneath

-• Experience Sherpa village life in Namche Bazaar and Thame while seeing their historical monasteries and following trails with prayer flags, and visiting Hillary's school.
+• Experience Sherpa village life in Namche Bazaar and Thame while seeing their historical monasteries, following trails with prayer flags, and visiting Hillary's school.

 • Ascend to the Gokyo Ri, and get a unique insight into iconic peaks, including the legendary Mount Everest and Makalu